Nine Dead Greyhounds Found Buried Outside Trainer’s Home, 12 Others Forfeited

-The ban was instated in July 2016, in response to evidence of live baiting throughout the state.
+The ban was originally instated when evidence of live baiting emerged throughout the state.
 Footage of “live piglets, possums and rabbits being used to ‘blood’ greyhounds,” ABC News reports, along with dozens of other dead dogs found in mass graves was enough to convince lawmakers to ban greyhound racing in New South Wales.

-But, having brought an estimated $90 million to the state coffers each year, industry pressure became more persuasive, and the ban was overturned in October 2016.
+But, having brought an estimated $90 million to the state coffers each year, industry pressure became more persuasive, and the ban was finally overturned.

-According to the Guardian, the trainer who owned the greyhounds maintained a valid greyhound license, and passed a Greyhound Racing NSW inspection in September 2017.
+According to the Guardian, the trainer who owned the greyhounds maintained a valid greyhound license and passed a Greyhound Racing NSW inspection.
 The Greyhound Welfare Integrity Commission, which replaced Greyhound Racing NSW, has been noted by NSW racing minister Paul Toole for having a zero tolerance policy for animal abuse offenses.